-Education and understanding are vital to help empower people with mental illness.
+Education and understanding are vital to helping empower people with mental illness.
 We’re dispelling some of the common myths about mental health.

 MYTH: Mental illness only affects a few people.